amancevice/redpanda/README.md

 # RedPanda: Pandas & SQLAlchemy

 Two great tastes that taste great together.

 Use RedPanda to add simple pandas integration into your declarative models.

+View [example.py](./example.py) for extended usage.

 ## Installation